 Yet for all that, there are clearly more personal and specific reasons for choosing a school like The McDonald College.
 With its in-built performing arts culture, the campus offers something different from the usual playground jungle.
 “Often students come here and they find their tribe,” Slattery notes.
 “They find a place where it’s okay to be themselves.
 For instance, in another environment, a student might not flourish, and yet they will come into this space and we see a completely different side to that child.”

 Thus, as it is in the arts, the school operates along co-operative lines and champions the ethos of respect for self and others.
 “It’s okay in our playground to burst into song and be dancing around; and so along with that we so often find that literacy and numeracy skills also improve because it’s okay to question and to express your ideas,” Slattery illustrates.
 “If you’re really worried that every time you raise your hand or make a comment that other kids are going to attack or belittle you, you very quickly learn not to do that.”

 Indeed, at its heart, the performing arts model endeavours to embody the ideals of both expressing and listening, of individual excellence and respect for others, not to mention both creativity and discipline.
 As we go forward, these may well prove to be the key elements of ‘success’ for the adults of tomorrow.

 For more information on The McDonald College and how to apply, visit www.mcdonald.nsw.edu.au.
-The next audition will be held on Friday 26 October.
+The next Open Morning is Thursday 8 November 2018.

 By Paul Ransom of Dance Informa.